golang/dep/README.md

 $ brew upgrade dep
 ```

-You can also install dep via
+If you're interested in hacking on `dep`, you can install via `go get`:

 ```sh
 go get -u github.com/dep/cmd/dep